Understanding Cisco ACI APIC L3Out Subnet Options

 - Controls which external networks are advertised out of the fabric, using route-maps and IP prefix-lists.

-- A ‘Route Control Profile’ must be applied to an External Network Instance Profile (External EPG) to permit prefixes to be advertised outside through the L3Out
+- A ‘Route Control Profile’ may also be applied to an External Network Instance Profile (External EPG) to permit prefixes to be advertised outside through the L3Out

 - Import Route Control Subnet (import-rtctrl)